logseq/docs/pages/PDF highlights.md

 		- ![CleanShot 2021-08-06 at 20.32.52.png](../assets/CleanShot_202021-08-06_20at_2020.32.52_1628253194728_0.png)
 	- Paste (`Cmd/Ctrl + v`) your highlighted reference to any block if you need.
 - **How to highlight area?**
-	- Press either `Cmd` or `Alt`, click to select an area and choose your favorite color.
+	- Press either `Cmd` or `Shift`, click to select an area and choose your favorite color.
 		- ![CleanShot 2021-08-06 at 20.47.34.png](../assets/CleanShot_202021-08-06_20at_2020.47.34_1628254091556_0.png)
 	- Paste (`Cmd/Ctrl + v`) your highlighted reference to any block if you need.
 - **Do you have a dark theme for the PDF viewer?**